Nold360/libopl/README.md

 6. Enjoy 2x+ faster online storage artwork and title download times :)

 ## Usage

+The argument opl_dir is mostly required to be supplid by the commands of this app, but can be avoided by putting your OPL Directory in an environment variable named PYOPLM_OPL_DIR

 ```
 $ pyoplm --help
 usage: pyoplm [-h] {list,add,storage,rename,fix,init,delete} ...